PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 Can parents stay and watch camp?

 Camps are generally open and parents/legal guardians may observe camp from a view area (not on the fields, courts or mats).
 Of course, this is dictated by space restrictions in each particular facility.
-Parents can also dine with their child in the dining hall; cash will be needed to pay for the meal at the door of the dining commons.
+Parents can also dine with their child in the dining hall;credit card only will be accepted to pay for the meal at the door of the dining commons.
 Parents are encouraged to attend the initial camp meeting on the first day of camp and the camp closing session on the last day of camp.

 Is merchandise available for sale at camp?

 Several camps offer sport-specific apparel at camp.
-There is also a Penn State Bookstore which sells Penn State apparel and souvenirs located in Findlay Commons in the East Area Residence Halls.
+There is also a Penn State Bookstore which sells Penn State apparel and souvenirs located in the Hetzel Union Building (HUB).

 Does my camper need to bring spending money?